Alfred Prettyman: Personal life

-Prettyman met his first wife, Julia Poussaint, through a college friend.
-They are parents of two children, Meryl and Evan.
+Civil rights activities

 When Executive Secretary for the Student Nonviolent Coordinating Committee (SNCC), New York Office, Poussaint made trips to the South with other members of the committee to participate in the Civil Rights Movement.
-Instead of returning to the South, Prettyman contributed to the Civil Rights Movement through book publishing, initially at Harper & Row, Inc. (1963–71) where he was Executive Editor for the Social and Behavioral Sciences and Humanities, College Department, as well as Consultant for History in the Elementary and Secondary School Book Department, Evanston, Ill, and Senior Editor, Trade Non-fiction.
+Instead of returning to the South, Prettyman contributed to the Civil Rights Movement through book publishing, initially at Harper & Row, Inc. (1963–71) where he was Executive Editor for the Social and Behavioral Sciences and Humanities, College Department, as well as Consultant for History in the Elementary and Secondary School Book Department, in Evanston, Illinois, and Senior Editor, Trade Non-fiction.
 At Harper & Row he also was Editor-Manager of a series of original titles and scholarly reprints for the new imprint J & J Harper Books, the first books to be printed on acid-free paper.
 Prettyman called out the publishing industry for being a “sexist and racist club.”

-He played a role in changing the content of junior and senior high and college textbooks to include African Americans and Native Americans.
+Prettyman played a role in changing the content of junior and senior high and college textbooks to include African Americans and Native Americans.
 In 1969, Prettyman also started his own publishing company, Emerson Hall Publishers, Inc., along with partners Bill Mayo and William Peters.
 The company focused on publishing work by diverse authors that dealt with social and behavioral science issues primarily as well as drama, poetry and fiction of the Black experience.
 He also was an editor for psychologist Dr. Kenneth B. Clark's Metropolitan Applied Research Corporation (MARC).
 In 1980-83 he became Editor-Manager of New Press, McGraw Hill Publishers.

-Education and communications
+Higher education

-Prettyman's four-decades’ career in higher education began on the English faculty of Livingston College, Rutgers University, New Brunswick, NJ, 1973-80 where he taught American, African American, and 17th-century English literature, Shakespeare, and the history of Western drama.
-Later as assistant professor, he taught literature and social science at Orange County Community College, 1989–90, and Rockland Community College, State University of New York, 1989- 98.
+Prettyman's four-decade career in higher education began on the English faculty of Livingston College, Rutgers University from 1973-80, where he taught American, African American, and 17th-century English literature, Shakespeare, and the history of Western drama.
+Later, as assistant professor, he taught literature and social science at Orange County Community College, 1989–90, and Rockland Community College, State University of New York, 1989- 98.

 Since 1999 he has been adjunct assistant professor, school of social science and human services, Ramapo College of New Jersey.
 A communications consultant during the 1980s, Prettyman directed public relations for Local Initiatives Support Corporation (LISC), public affairs and community relations for New York City Department of Juvenile Justice and Union Theological Seminary, NY.